ArseneSapi/Mexico-Sales-Toys-Projects/README.md

            GROUP BY YEAR(s.Date), MONTH(s.date), s.Product_ID, d.Product_Name, d.Product_Price, d.Product_Cost
            ) AS revenue_and_costs
            GROUP BY year, month
 -- This is the precedent analysis broke down by month to see how Mexico toys perfomed month by month.
-Company revenue increased mont by month during 2017 with a little drop down during July and August.
-In 2018, revenue is constant with slightly increase, but ther is a drop down in August and september.
+Company revenue increased month by month during 2017 with a little drop down during July and August.
+In 2018, revenue is constant with slightly increase, but there is a drop down in August and september.
 -- Drop down periods should be analyzed to understand what happen during those periods that can explain the situation and find solution to improve next year.
 ```